How To Write a Cover Letter: Basics and Best Practices

 • Make bullet points to structure your thoughts and ideas for the letter

-• Identify your own hard and soft skills, as well as strengths, as relevant to the job ad
+• Identify your own hard and soft skills, as well as professional strengths, that are relevant to the job description

 • List previous professional accomplishments and achievements that can highlight why you’d be a great fit for the role